lolcommits/lolcommits/README.md

 	[sudo] gem install lolcommits

-If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default MacOSX Ruby install is dumb and requires it.
+If you're using RVM (or rbenv), you can/should probably omit the sudo, but the default MacOS Ruby install is dumb and requires it.

 If [Boxen](https://boxen.github.com) is your thing, [try this](https://github.com/AssuredLabor/puppet-lolcommits).

 Lolcommits v0.8.1 was the last release to support Ruby < 2.0.
-If you'd like to use this program on older rubies try:
+If you'd like to use older Rubies try:

     [sudo] gem install lolcommits --version 0.8.1   # for Ruby 1.9 [sudo] gem install lolcommits --version 0.7.0   # for Ruby 1.8